capnmidnight/UnityLibraryManagement/README.md

 I selected `netstandard2.0` (.NET Standard 2.0) as the TargetFramework for this project specifically because A) .NET Framework v4.7.2 is .NET Standard 2.0 compliant, and B) the deployment of such dependencies and their transient dependencies is not as simple as it used to be.

-This project RestSharp to make a query against a REST service to retrieve "Chuck Norris Facts/Jokes".
+This project uses RestSharp to make a query against a REST service to retrieve "Chuck Norris Facts/Jokes".
 It has one source file, `ChuckNorris.cs`
 ```csharp
 using RestSharp;
 using RestSharp.Serializers.NewtonsoftJson;